 The Lodge is a listed period property set within a walled and fenced cottage garden providing a safe enclosure for pets and children.
 Guests are also welcome to sit and relax in the adjoining formal gardens of the Manor Farm.
-You are invited to use the tennis court and to meet the pet sheep and other farm animals.
+You are invited to use the tennis court (available from the 1st April to the 1st October) and to meet the pet sheep and other farm animals.

 Lying within the warm-coloured hamstone village there is an abundance of historical sites to visit such as Montacute, Lytes Carey, the Roman Hill Fort of Ham Hill, the Roman city of Bath, the medieval city of Wells and the famous Glastonbury Tor.
 For the garden enthusiast there are the monastic Forde Abbey, East Lambrook and Tintinhull gardens.
 The bustling market town of Bridport offers art and antique lovers the opportunity to explore and Crewkerne is a hub for antiques treasures.
 The World Heritage Jurassic Coastline provides the seaside experience with fossil hunting opportunities at Lyme Regis and Charmouth bays.